Delta-Solutions/mysqltools/README.md

 command to run: `mysqltools mysql:backup` or `mt mb` This command dumps the structure of your database to an sql file and stores the data from the database in .csv files.
 Files are stored in your Downloads folder.

+If you want to create a backup of only the structure you can add the --nodata option

 ### Compare two database structures

 command to run: `mysqltools mysql:compare` or `mt mc`